NoltixOS/AeroOS-Beta/README.md

 ##  Xsoft OS 1.0

-This is the first version on the Xsoft Operating System series.

-hope you like it!
+This is the first version on the Xsoft Operating System series. hope you like it!

-It uses an aero theme as default.

-so it might look like Windows 7.
+It uses an aero theme as default. so it might look like Windows 7.

-Xsoft OS is also based on Windows 7!

 ![Batch](https://img.shields.io/badge/Batch-%23000000.svg?style=for-the-badge&logo=GNUBash&logoColor=white)
 ![Version](https://img.shields.io/badge/Version-1.09b-9cf?style=for-the-badge)